(Short article and to the point. Well, short for me):

 Hola a todos.
 I’ve written various versions of this article.
 This is the short version.

-Unless you want to be mistaken for a breeder and possibly have someone ask you about your “wife,” you are wearing your wedding ban on your right hand fourth finger.
+Unless you want to unfortunately be mistaken for a breeder — they wear their wedding rings on their left hand fourth finger — and possibly have someone ask you about your “wife,” you are wearing your wedding ban on your right hand fourth finger.
 Correct?
 Because why would any gay guy want to be thought of as straight or a breeder?
 (Unless one is still closeted and or has some gay shame).

-Some queers will tell me: “But our marriage is no different than that of the breeders.”
-Well, as dysfunctional as breeder marriages are (1 in 4 end in divorce as of 2017), I would hope the queer marriage is far superior quite frankly.
-And that is the case with the queer marriages I know of.
+Some Queers will tell me: “But our marriage is no different than that of the breeders.”
+Well, as dysfunctional as breeder marriages are (1 in 4 end in divorce in the first year of marriage as of 2017), I would hope that your Queer marriage is far superior to a breeder marriage quite frankly.
+And that is the case with the Queer marriages I know of.

-Reality: Even though you and I know that we queers deserve the same rights as breeders, to much of our bigoted, homophobic, heteronormative society your queer marriage will never be equal to that of the breeders.
+Reality: Even though you and I know that we Queers deserve the same rights as breeders, to much of our bigoted, homophobic, heteronormative society your Queer marriage will never be equal to that of the breeders.
 Period.
-Face Facts, Sapphire: To most people, marriage is only between a man and a woman.
+Face Facts, Sapphire: Stop your wishful-thinking.
+To most people, marriage is only between a man and a woman.
 They don’t even remember there is something called gay marriage.
 This is not a time for denial or wishful-thinking.
-And considering the current draconian political climate where hate and violence for queers is being ramped up worldwide, I suggest one come out of one’s denial as to many people prejudices against queers.
-Not everyone is lovey-dovey for queers.
+And considering the current draconian political climate where hate and violence for Queers is being ramped up worldwide, I suggest one come out of one’s denial as to many people prejudices against Queers.
+Not everyone is lovey-dovey for Queers.

-Too often these days, my reliable gaydar tells me that a guy I see — especially on television — is queer.
+Too often these days, my reliable gaydar tells me that a guy I see — especially on television — is Queer.
 But his wedding ring is on the wrong hand.
 It’s on the breeder hand.
-So, I ask: Is he in the closet and married to a female.
-Or, does this queer boy wear his wedding ring on the wrong hand?
+So, I become confused and I ask with a sense of resignation: Is he in the closet and married to a female?
+Who the fuck knows!
+Or, does this Queer boy wear his wedding ring on the wrong hand?
 It’s very confusing.
-The image of a left hand wedding ring and breeders is heavily cemented in the public’s mind.
-That’s not going to change.
+The image of a left hand wedding ring and breeders is heavily cemented in the public’s mind as a straight relationship and has been so for generations.
+That image is not going to change.
+That’s like trying to change the image of a cross/crucifix and saying it’s not connected to Christianity.
+Not going to happen.
 But when I see wedding rings on the right hand in the US, I’m not confused.